You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

-There is no specific Pre-course Project set but I would encourage all new students to be drawing, taking photographs and producing imagery on a daily basis over the vacation.
+There's no specific Pre-course Project set, but we'd encourage all new students to be drawing, taking photographs and producing imagery on a daily basis over the vacation.

 In preparation for your period in Postgraduate Study and as a means to introducing you to the approaches for research at this level, we suggest that you read the following:

 - Brazell, D., & Davies, J. (2013).
 Understanding Illustration.
 London: A. & C. Black.

 - Kress, G. (2010).
 Multimodality: A Social Semiotic Approach to Contemporary Communication.
 London: Routledge.

 - Rees, D. (2014).
 How to be an Illustrator.
 2nd ed.
 London: Laurence King.

 - Zeegen, L. (2011).
 The Fundamentals of Illustration.
 2nd ed.
 Lausanne: AVA Academia.

 If you read one thing before you arrive, we recommend...

 What to bring on your first day